IntelLabs/asl-interpreter/README.md

       * z3.4.7.1  - OCaml bindings for the Z3 SMT solver (exactly this version is required)
       * zarith    - OCaml multiprecision arithmetic library

+To develop the ASL interpreter, you will also need the LLVM lit and filecheck testing tools.

 ## License and contribution

 The software is provided under the [BSD-3-Clause licence](https://spdx.org/licenses/BSD-3-Clause.html).